So you’re going to be spending Christmas in Buenos Aires and you’re wondering, what should you expect?

 If they’re lucky enough to have a pool, they’ll likely be the visited rather than the visitors.
 Others will stay home all day nursing Christmas Eve hangovers.

-If you’re visiting Buenos Aires, expect a relaxed Christmas day.
+If you’re visiting Buenos Aires, expect a laid back Christmas day.

-Consider taking a picnic to a park or lounge by your hotel or Airbnb’s pool to recover from the late-night fireworks like a local.
+Consider taking a picnic to one of the beautiful parks in Buenos Aires or lounge by your hotel or Airbnb’s pool to recover from the late-night fireworks like a local.

 Public Transportation Will Be Difficult